-Overtraining is excessive high intensity training and diminished rest periods which may result in feelings of constant tiredness, reduced performance, neural and hormonal changes, mood swings and frequent poor health.
+Overtraining is excessive high-intensity training and diminished rest periods which may result in feelings of constant tiredness, reduced performance, neural and hormonal changes, mood swings and frequently poor health.

 Overtraining syndrome is the result of overtraining and is a neuroendocrine disorder (meaning it affects nerves and hormones).
 This has sometimes previously been termed 'burnout' and 'staleness'.

 As we know, the principle of overload must be applied to any training program in order for performance enhancement.
 Provided there is adequate rest incorporated in the program, gains will be made.
 When too little rest is allowed, the benefits of training are reduced or even completely diminished and performance suffers.
 At this point, if an athlete were to rest for 1-2 weeks, any feelings of fatigue and other symptoms would disappear, allowing a return to full training with the incorporation of plenty of rest.

 However, when performance starts to suffer, the athlete often starts to train harder in an attempt to better his/her results.
 This leads to further impairment of results, more increases in training and the development of a vicious cycle of poor performance and increased training.

 What are the Symptoms of Overtraining?